DecisionsDev/odm-docker-kubernetes/platform/gcloud/README.md

 #### d.
 Retrieving license usage

-After a couple of minutes, the ingress configuration is created and you will be able to access the IBM License Service by retrieving the URL with this command:
+After a couple of minutes, the Ingress configuration is created and you will be able to access the IBM License Service by retrieving the URL with the following command:

 ```
 export LICENSING_URL=$(kubectl get ingress ibm-licensing-service-instance -n ibm-common-services -o jsonpath='{.status.loadBalancer.ingress[0].ip}')/ibm-licensing-service-instance
 export TOKEN=$(kubectl get secret ibm-licensing-token -o jsonpath={.data.token} -n ibm-common-services |base64 -d)
 ```

-You can access the `http://${LICENSING_URL}/status?token=${TOKEN}` url to view the licensing usage or retrieve the licensing report zip file by running:
+You can access the `http://${LICENSING_URL}/status?token=${TOKEN}` URL to view the licensing usage or retrieve the licensing report ZIP file by running the following command:

 ```
 curl -v "http://${LICENSING_URL}/snapshot?token=${TOKEN}" --output report.zip
 ```

-If your IBM License Service instance is not running properly, please refer to this [troubleshooting page](https://www.ibm.com/docs/en/cpfs?topic=software-troubleshooting).
+If your IBM License Service instance is not running properly, refer to this [troubleshooting page](https://www.ibm.com/docs/en/cpfs?topic=software-troubleshooting).

 ## Troubleshooting

-If your ODM instances are not running properly, please refer to [our dedicated troubleshooting page](https://www.ibm.com/docs/en/odm/8.11.0?topic=8110-troubleshooting-support).
+If your ODM instances are not running properly, refer to [our dedicated troubleshooting page](https://www.ibm.com/docs/en/odm/8.11.0?topic=8110-troubleshooting-support).

 ## Getting Started with IBM Operational Decision Manager for Containers